Buying Home Insurance Before Closing

-If you are buying a new home and have a mortgage, your lender will require you to purchase home insurance to protect their collateral on the loan.
-To many new homebuyers, home insurance is another box to check to get to closing, but let's make sure we are getting proper coverage before we cross the finish line.
+If you are buying a new home and have a mortgage, your lender will require you to purchase home insurance to protect their collateral.
+For many new home buyers, home insurance is another box to check to get to closing, but let's make sure we are getting proper coverage before we cross the finish line.

-The 6 Major Coverages in your Homeowners Policy
+The Six Major Coverages in your Homeowners Policy

 Coverage A - Dwelling - This is coverage for the structure of your house.
-The coverage limit ($) should be set to the replacement cost of your home - how much is needed to completely rebuild your home from the ground up (expert tip: this is NOT the same as the market value you paid to buy the house).
-Assuming you get a standard HO3 policy, your coverage A will cover damages to your home from nasty perils like:
+The coverage limit ($) should equal the replacement cost of your home - the cost to completely rebuild your home from the ground up (expert tip: this is NOT the same as the market value you paid to buy the house).
+Assuming you get a standard HO3 policy, your coverage A will cover damages to your home from perils like:

 - Falling Objects (trees, rocks, airplanes)